Her voice from the sky: My mother’s years in All India Radio’s Russian language unit

 On my first visit, I was daunted.
 On my way to the Russian unit, I crossed doors that led to the Pashtu, Dari, Swahili, Japanese, Spanish, German, French, Chinese, Arabic, Persian, Tibetan, Thai, and Burmese units with the bustling aura of newsrooms in these alien languages within each.
 In the Russian unit, there were more informal programmes – possibly because Indo-Russian ties in the 1970s were warm, socialist and friendly and Russians were curious about Indian culture.
 My mother, jaded by just reading the news, added new programmes.
 Sh

 In response to a popular “listener’s programme”, letters would pour in by the sackful from places like Sochi and Talinn, Tikhvin and Stalingrad.
 She would take time to read them all, replying to each one in great detail with her voice.
 Over time, these relationships grew – contact became more direct, calls and letters more elaborate and personal.
 Having grown up in a remote part of Russia herself, the radio, for my mother, had always been a lifeline.
-Relaying the news from India in her mother tongue gave her both a voice as well as gave voice to her experience of making India her home.
+Relaying the news from India in her mother tongue both gave her a voice as well as gave voice to her experience of making India her home.

 By the time I finished school, I was navigating Central Delhi roads to drop my mother to AIR so that she wouldn’t have to use erratic public transport.
 On our daily evening drives to AIR, I had learnt Lutyens Delhi roads by name, bend and curve.
 We would exult, exiting the narrower, more crowded arterial roads of South Delhi, gliding into Central Delhi stopping for refreshments at the India Coffee house or, detour via Santushti Complex to browse saris: my mother was always dressed in a sari for her nightly broadcast.
 That was her rule.